-Hallux valgus, commonly known as bunions, is a foot condition that can significantly affect veterans, especially those with service-related foot strain or injuries that can become bilateral.
-This is how you can get a VA rating for hallux valgus.
+Hallux valgus (bunions) is a foot condition that can significantly affect veterans.
+This is especially true for those with service-related foot strain or injuries that can become bilateral.

 What is the Hallux Valgus VA Rating?

-VA assigns a 10% rating to hallux valgus for undergoing surgery to resect the metatarsal head (bunion removal surgery), or when the bunion is severe enough to effectively render the toe unusable, comparable to amputation.
+The VA assigns a 10% rating to hallux valgus for undergoing surgery to resect the metatarsal head (bunion removal surgery).
+This rating is also assigned when the bunion is severe enough to effectively render the toe unusable, comparable to amputation.

 Veterans may also develop hallux rigidus, a form of arthritis causing stiffness in the big toe joint.
-When severe, this condition receives the same 10 percent rating as severe hallux valgus.
-Both conditions share this maximum rating, reflecting their similar impact on toe functionality.
+When severe, this condition receives the same 10% rating as severe hallux valgus.

 Diagnostic code 5280 – Hallux valgus, unilateral:

-- Operated with resection of metatarsal head – 10% rating
+• 10% Rating: If operated with resection of metatarsal head

 Let our team review your case today!

-Hallux valgus is a deformity characterized by the lateral deviation of the big toe toward the other toes, coupled with the enlargement of the first metatarsal joint.
+allux valgus is a deformity where the big toe deviates laterally towards the other toes.
+This shift is accompanied by enlargement of the first metatarsal joint.

-Common causes include tight footwear, genetic predisposition and biomechanical imbalances, often exacerbated by service conditions such as prolonged use of military boots.
+These factors are often exacerbated by military service conditions, such as prolonged use of military boots.

 Symptoms and Progression of Hallux Valgus